SERPWatcher is an SEO tool to track how many keywords your content is ranking for.

 - Generate and share reports

-Now let us proceed ahead and try our hands on each of the features.
+Now let us proceed and try our hands on each of the features.
 I’ll show you in detail how to use SERPWatcher for tracking keyword rankings.

 In the end, after reading this extensive SERPWatcher review, you’ll be able to decide whether the tool can help you in optimizing your SEO campaigns or not.